GMing at Conventions

 02 Props as decoration

-Old books, a candelabra, a compass, some keys… for an immersive environment.
+Old books, a candelabra, a compass, some keys… these are all great ideas for achieving an immersive environment.

 03 Pre-generated characters